-Keeping a tight schedule when it comes to social media posting and content distribution; One of the many things that keep a social media agency square in the crosshairs of any would-be successful business is strategy.
+Keeping a tight schedule with social media posting and content distribution; One of the many things that provide the benefits of social media and make an agency important for businesses to grow successfully is the strategy.
 Everything from the way the content is worded and presented to the time and occasion it’s posted is planned weeks, months or even years ahead of schedule.
 A good social media agency will set their content publishing with important dates in mind.
-This insures that your social media presence stays up to date, alive and kicking.
+This ensures that your social media presence stays up to date, alive and kicking.
 A proper schedule can also include analytics reviews for proper follow-up and maintenance of social media activities on your behalf.

 On Hiring a Social Media Manager

 So you want to go down the in-house route, huh?
-Before you jump the proverbial gun (what does that even mean?), you have to factor in a few things about hiring a social media manager as opposed to a social media agency.
+Before you jump the proverbial gun, you have to factor in a few things about hiring a social media manager as opposed to a social media agency.
 Here is a simplistic look at what you stand to gain (or lose) from hiring a social media manager.

 Moving forward, when you hire a social media manager to work for your brand, they do just that; Work for just your brand.
 With a much narrower focus and fewer things to juggle, all the attention and expertise of your social media manager will pour into your brand alone.
-This is one of the most significant advantages to hiring a social media manager.
-Whereas a social media agency will have multiple clients with multiple brands and just as many strategies (which isn’t necessarily bad overall).
+This is one of the most significant advantages of hiring a social media manager.
+Whereas a social media agency will have multiple clients with multiple brands and just as many strategies.
 What this means is that your company most probably won’t be their top priority, and you generally want your company to be a priority.

 On Hiring a Social Media Agency

-So now that you’ve hopefully digested our remarks on hiring a social media manager, perhaps you’ve made the (slightly informed) decision to go for a social media agency instead.
-But before you jump the gun again (seriously who jumps over guns?), it’s good to weigh the pros and cons when it comes to hiring a social media agency.
-So come with us as we weight it all.
+So now that you’ve hopefully digested our remarks on hiring a social media manager, perhaps you’ve made the decision to go for a social media agency instead.
+But before you jump the gun again, it’s good to weigh the pros and cons when it comes to hiring a social media agency.
+So we weight it all up for you.

 One of the biggest draws to hiring a social media agency is the reassurance of knowing they’ll get the job done.
 Not just in the most basic sense, but because they’re typically much more experienced than in-house personnel.
 In addition to the fact that they’re efficient with what they do, and are exceedingly well versed with the tools of the trade.
 You’ll also most likely guarantee the right connections and resources they’ll need to boost your social media presence.
 So it’s wise to make it a point to do your research on what you want out of a social media agency and which ones have what you want on offer.

-What kind Social Media Agency should I go for?
+What Kind of Social Media Agency Should I Choose?

-So what kinds of social media agency are out there, you ask?
-There’s just no stopping your curiosity today, is there?
+So what kinds of social media marketing agency are out there, you ask?
 There are a few types of social media agency out there, with each one having more expertise in one field than the other.
 Let’s go through the lot and make sense of it all, shall we?